-A short program at the Civic Center will begin at 9 a.m., featuring youth-led singing and readings from King’s writings and speeches.
-The theme for this year’s program is “It’s up to us to change the game.”
+A short program at the Civic Center will follow the march, featuring youth-led singing and readings from King’s writings and speeches.
+The theme for this year’s program is “With Unity: Together We Can Change Things.”

 Each year, the nationwide Martin Luther King Jr. Day of Service is held on the third Monday of January to commemorate his birthday on Jan.
 15. Introduced as legislation by U.S. Sen. Harris Wofford of Pennsylvania and Atlanta Congressman John Lewis, MLK Day was signed into law by President Bill Clinton in 1994.